1. 3 Good CV Examples for the First Job [2024]

 4. Underline skills and talents on your first job CV template

 While headhunting, employers don’t necessarily focus on a candidate’s professional expertise.
-Very often, they look for individuals who bring different skills and perspectives to their company or organization.
+Very often, they look for individuals who bring different skills and perspectives to their company or organisation.
 They value their fresh perspective and innovative ideas, which can help them thrive and outperform competitors.

 These examples illustrate it best: